Safe Exercise Ideas for Seniors

 Exercise is also a proven form of pain relief, but there are some exercises that can exacerbate existing problems.
 Things like using the leg press, doing crunches, and chest presses can all put too much pressure in areas that need a more gentle workout.
 And if someone has never been a runner – retirement is not the time to start!
 Instead try walking, swimming, and other exercises with less jarring impact to joints.

 Your doctor is the best person to offer guidance on what types of exercise are safest.
-And if you are in need of help, support, and companionship at home – give us a call at Assisting Hands Home Care serving Cincinnati, OH
+And if you are in need of help, support, and companionship at home – give us a call at Assisting Hands Home Care Cincinnati, OH